Associação Atlética Francana

 Associação Atlética Francana, or simply Francana, is a Brazilian football team based in Franca, São Paulo.
-Founded in 1912, it plays in Campeonato Paulista Segunda Divisão.
+Founded in 1912, it plays in Campeonato Paulista Série A3.

 The club competed in the Série A and in the Série C once.

 History

-The club was founded on October 12, 1912.
+The club was founded on 12 October 1912.
 They won the Campeonato Paulista Série A2 in 1977.
 Francana competed in the Série A in 1979, but were eliminated in the Second Stage.
 The club reached the final stage of the 1997 Série C, finishing in the third place out of four in that stage.